The best sales to shop today: Mac Mini, Arlo, Old Navy and more - CNN Underscored

 Whether you’re a big Disney fan or just a fan of making fast, easy meals, this Instant Pot deal is for you.
 Right now, Walmart is marking down two 6-quart Instant Pot Duos to just $59, and both are decorated with red or white illustrations of everyone’s favorite rodent, Mickey Mouse.

 Macy’s is marking down over 80,000 items (yes, you read that right!) from brands you love — from clothes and shoes to homewares — at the VIP Sale.
 Use code VIP to take anywhere from 10% to 30% off select regular-price and clearance items.
-Among deals are coveted clothes, beauty products, home goods, like a top-rated Clinique moisturizer, a Sealy Posturepedic mattress, a Nespresso (that happens to be our pick for best single-serve coffee maker) and much, much more.
+Among the deals are coveted clothes, beauty products, home goods (like a top-rated Clinique moisturizer), a Sealy Posturepedic mattress, a Nespresso (that happens to be our pick for best single-serve coffee maker) and much, much more.

 Save on all things home for a new season at Overstock’s latest event.
 The Spring Red Tag Sale runs from now through April 1, so you snag up to 70% off thousands of items you need as the weather warms up, including patio furniture, outdoor dining sets and more — plus tons of deals on the basics like home office essentials, rugs and other decor.
 Not to mention, everything ships for free.